 The evolution of prices in financial markets results from the interaction of buy and sell orders through a rather complex dynamic process.
 Studies of the mechanisms involved in trading financial assets have traditionally focused on quote-driven markets, where a market maker or dealer centralizes buy and sell orders and provides liquidity by setting bid and ask quotes.
 The NYSE specialist system is an example of this mechanism.
-In recent years, Electronic Communications Networks (ECN's) such as Archipelago, Instinet, Brut and Tradebook have captured a large share of the order flow by providing an alternative order-driven trading system.
+In recent years, electronic communications networks (ECNs) such as Archipelago, Instinet, Brut, and Tradebook have captured a large share of the order flow by providing an alternative order-driven trading system.
 These electronic platforms aggregate all outstanding limit orders in a limit order book that is available to market participants and market orders are executed against the best available prices.
-As a result of the ECN's popularity, established exchanges such as the NYSE, Nasdaq, the Tokyo Stock Exchange and the London Stock Exchange have adopted electronic order-driven platforms, either fully or partially through "hybrid" systems.
+As a result of the ECN's popularity, established exchanges such as the NYSE, NASDAQ, the Tokyo Stock Exchange, and the London Stock Exchange have adopted electronic orderdriven platforms, either fully or partially through "hybrid" systems.

-The absence of a centralized market maker, the mechanical nature of execution of orders and -last but not least- the availability of data have made order-driven markets interesting candidates for stochastic modelling.
-At a fundamental level, models of order book dynamics may provide some insight into the interplay between order flow, liquidity and price dynamics Bouchaud et al. (2002), Smith et al. (2003), Farmer et al. (2004), Foucault et al. (2005).
-At the level of applications, such models provide a quantitative framework for investors and trading desks to optimize trade execution strategies Alfonsi et al. (2007), Obizhaeva and Wang (2006).
-An important motivation for modelling high-frequency dynamics of order books is to use the information on the current state of the order book to predict its short-term behavior.
-The focus is therefore on conditional probabilities of events, given the state of the order book.
+The absence of a centralized market maker, the mechanical nature of execution of orders and, last but not least, the availability of data have made order-driven markets interesting candidates for stochastic modelling.
+At a fundamental level, models of order book dynamics may provide some insight into the interplay between order flow, liquidity, and price dynamics (Bouchaud et al. 2002, Smith et al. 2003, Farmer et al. 2004, Foucault et al. 2005).
+At the level of applications, such models provide a quantitative framework in which investors and trading desks can optimize trade execution strategies (Alfonsi et al. 2010, Obizhaeva and Wang 2006).
+An important motivation for modelling high-frequency dynamics of order books, is to use the information on the current state of the order book to predict its short-term behavior.
+We focus, therefore, on conditional probabilities of events, given the state of the order book.

 The dynamics of a limit order book resembles in many aspects that of a queuing system.
 Limit orders wait in a queue to be executed against market orders (or canceled).
 Drawing inspiration from this analogy, we model a limit order book as a continuous-time Markov process that tracks the number of limit orders at each price level in the book.
-The model strikes a balance between three desirable features: it can be easily calibrated to high-frequency data, reproduces various empirical features of order books and is analytically tractable.
-In particular, we show that our model is simple enough to allow the use of Laplace transform techniques from the queueing literature to compute various conditional probabilities.
-These include the probability of the mid-price increasing in the next move, the probability of executing an order at the bid before the ask quote moves and the probability of executing both a buy and a sell order at the best quotes before the price moves, given the state of the order book.
-We illustrate these computations in a model estimated from order book data for a stock on the Tokyo stock exchange.
+The model strikes a balance between three desirable features: it can be estimated easily using high-frequency data, it reproduces various empirical features of order books, and it is analytically tractable.
+In particular, we show that our model is simple enough to allow the use of Laplace transform techniques from the queuing literature to compute various conditional probabilities.
+These include the probability of the midprice increasing in the next move, the probability of executing an order at the bid before the ask quote moves, and the probability of executing both a buy and a sell order at the best quotes before the price moves, given the state of the order book.
+Although here we only focus on these events, the methods we introduce allow one to compute conditional probabilities involving much more general events such as those involving latency associated with order processing (see Remark 1).
+We illustrate our techniques on a model estimated from order book data for a stock on the Tokyo Stock Exchange.